2010 Wisconsin Badgers football team: Northwestern

 Wisconsin QB Scott Tolzien, who led the nation in passing completion percentage (74.3%) in the regular season, had an excellent game in his final home start.
 He completed 15 passes on 19 attempts for 230 yards with 4 touchdown passes.
 Tolzien was not sacked once in the game, and left to a standing ovation.

 Wisconsin's running back duo of Montee Ball and James White tore apart Northwestern's defense on the ground, with 300+ combined rushing yards.
 James White eclipsed the 1,000 yards rushing mark for the season.
 Montee Ball's 4 touchdown runs paced the Badger ground game and he ran 20 times for 178 yards on the day.

-The powerful Badger offensive line had one of its best games of the season, opening holes for the running game and protecting Scott Tolzien.
+The Badger offensive line had one of its best games of the season, opening holes for the running game and protecting Scott Tolzien.
 Bill Nagy, John Moffitt, and Gabe Carimi put together fantastic games in their final home start.
 Badger TE Lance Kendricks caught 4 passes for 80 yards with an acrobatic touchdown catch, and WR David Gilreath scored his only receiving touchdown in the regular season on an 18-yard strike from Tolzien.
 Nick Toon caught a pair of touchdown passes as well.

 Due to wins by Ohio State (over Michigan) and Michigan State (over Penn State), Wisconsin's win over Northwestern resulted in a tie between the teams with a 7–1 overall record.
 The Big Ten championship is thus split amongst the three teams, with the highest ranked team in the BCS going to the Rose Bowl.